Tavern-Keeper-2308/tavern-keeper-fe/docs/README.md

 # 💭 Abstract
 This application is a Dungeons and Dragons Encounter Builder, with the intended user being a Dungeon Master.
 It allows the user to fill out a form to add encounter details including encounter name, party size, party level, summary, description, treasure & rewards, and monsters.
 Monsters from the D&D 5e compendium can be filtered and added based on size, name, hit points, and armor class attributes.
+Users can also see previews of the encounters they've built and click on the preview to view the full details of the corresponding encounter.

 # 📝 Context
 This application was built as the group capstone project of Turing School of Software and Design's Front End Web Development program, Mod 4.
-We were given 2 weeks, from kick-off, to complete and submit the project for evaluation.
-This repo houses the FE contribution to the project; the BE repo can be found here: [Tavern Keeper BE Repo][backend-repo-url].
+We were given 2 weeks from kick-off to complete and submit the project for evaluation.
+This repo houses the FE contribution to the project; the BE repo and installation instructions can be found here: [Tavern Keeper BE Repo][backend-repo-url].
 The deployed API can be found here: [Tavern Keeper BE Deployment][backend-deployment-url].

 # 🎬 Preview
 <details>